 Vodacom's PPFE is a critical system for its mobile services in Africa.
 The PPFE allows subscribers to top off their cell phones with purchased vouchers.
 Without the PPFE, cellular service will gradually grind to a halt as subscribers use up their minutes and cannot add additional minutes.
-To ensure continuous availability, the PPFE systems are duplexed across HP NonStop servers using a Shadowbase bi-directional SZT configuration that provides data access failover times measured in seconds.
+To ensure continuous availability, the PPFE systems use HPE NonStop servers with HPE Shadowbase bi-directional SZT that provides data access failover times measured in seconds.

 An explosion in August, 2013, nearly destroyed one of Vodacom's Tanzanian PPFE systems.
 It took Vodacom nearly a year to rebuild the damaged system using new hardware.
 Challenges included hardware problems due to smoke damage, software version issues, lengthy database loads, and limited staff hours.
-During this time, the PPFE system limped along as an active/ passive SZT system with the damaged node providing erratic backup to the production node.
-Fortunately during this period, the fault-tolerant HP NonStop production node experienced no problems that required failover to the erratic backup system.
+During this time, the PPFE system limped along as an active/passive SZT system with the damaged node providing erratic backup to the production node.
+Fortunately, during this period, the fault-tolerant HPE NonStop production node experienced no problems that required failover to the erratic backup system.

 Though prepaid voucher services to Vodacom subscribers should have been restored in seconds by a rapid SZT failover following the explosion, PPFE services were lost for a day because the IN communication channels linking the production site and the backup site were damaged.
 The IN environment did not have a backup system; probably the single most important lesson of this entire saga is to eliminate single points of failure.

 Lesson Learned: If you want high availability, make sure that you can always failover to a backup environment quickly.
-Active/Passive environments can provide this level of avalability.
-If you want continuous availability, the "backup" environment must be up and running and in a known working state at all times.
-Sizzling-Hot Takeover and fully Active/Active environments can attain this level of availability.
+Active/Passive environments can provide this level of availability.
+If you want continuous availability, the "backup" environment must be up and running and in a known-working state at all times.
+HPE Shadowbase Sizzling-Hot-Takeover and fully Active/Active environments can attain this level of availability.
 Pick your architecture to meet your business objectives.

-A series of unfortunate events caused a mission-critical production environment to fail, with loss of services for over a day.
+A series of unfortunate events caused a mission-critical production environment to fail, an outage that lasted over a day.
 The recovery of the failed environment took considerably longer than even the most pessimistic business continuity planner could have conceived.
-Failures happen.
-It is not a matter of if; it is only a matter of when.
-The Vodacom experience provides valuable insight into how to plan to avoid having a failure turn into a catastrophe.
+Failures happen - it is not a matter of if, it is only a matter of when.
+This Vodacom case study provides valuable insight into having a plan in place that avoids having a failure turn into a catastrophe.
 Consider whether any of the Lessons Learned might apply to your IT systems, and address them before disaster strikes.